MicrosoftDocs/Devices-docs/surface-hub/differences-between-surface-hub-and-windows-10-enterprise.md

 ## Network

+<a name='domain-join-and-azure-active-directory-azure-ad-join'></a>

-### Domain join and Azure Active Directory (Azure AD) join
+### Domain join and Microsoft Entra join

-Surface Hub uses domain join and Azure AD join primarily to provide a directory-backed admin group.
+Surface Hub uses domain join and Microsoft Entra join primarily to provide a directory-backed admin group.
 Hybrid join isn't supported.
 Users can't sign in with a domain account.
 For more information, see [Admin group management](admin-group-management-for-surface-hub.md).

 *Potential impact on organization policies:*